TL;DR

 After successfully creating your favicon, integrating it into your website is the final step to complete your brand's online presence.
 This process can vary depending on the website infrastructure or content management system (CMS) you are using.
 Whether you are directly editing your HTML code or using a popular CMS, adding a favicon to your site adding a favicon usually involves a few simple steps.
 Here's a detailed guide on how to add your faviconto your site on different platforms:

-• From the menu that appears, navigate to Project Settings option.
+- From the menu that appears, navigate to

 By following these steps, you can proudly display your brand's small yet impactful representative – your favicon– on your website's browser tabs, bookmarks, and mobile home screens.

-Favicons for Mobile Devices (Apple Touch Icon, Android Chrome)
+How Do Favicons Work on Mobile Devices (Apple Touch Icon and Android Chrome)?

 Your website's visibility on mobile devices is critically important for user experience.
 When users add your site to their home screens or browse it in their browsers, having a faviconthat accurately reflects your site's identity reinforces your brand's professionalism.
 Specifically designed for iOS devices, Apple Touch Iconis a special icon that appears when users save a web page to their home screen.
 This icon is typically prepared in larger sizes, such as 180x180 pixels, and <link rel="apple-touch-icon" href="/apple-touch-icon.png"> is added to the HTML code with the tag.
 To ensure an optimal appearance for different iOS devices, it is good practice to provide icons in various sizes such as 120x120, 152x152, 167x167, and 180x180 pixels.
 This allows the device to select the most suitable favicon sizeto be selected.